Rahulreddie/Rahulreddie/README.md

 - 👋 Hi, I’m @Rahul Reddy
 - 👀 I’m interested in Web Development and Moblie Application Development.
 - 🌱 I’m currently learning Java,Oracle SQL and Python.
-- 💞️ I’m looking to collaborate on IT companys,where I can improve my skills to move forward with IT sector.
+- 💞️ I’m looking to collaborate in IT companys,where I can improve my skills to move forward with IT sector.
 - 📫 How to reach me rahulreddyk0502@gmail.com

 <!---